adropulic/phase2L1BTagAnalyzer/README.md

 # Summary
-This in-development analyzer and associated plotting scripts are for developing tau and b-jet Level-1 Trigger for the CMS Experiment's Run 3 and Phase 2.
+This in-development analyzer and associated plotting scripts are for developing tau and b-jet Level-1 Triggers for the CMS Experiment's Run 3 and Phase 2.

 # Installation
 Installation instructions are in `checkout.sh`.